If you are an experienced caregiver with a job offer in Canada, then you can apply for permanent residency.

-The old expired or soon expiring programs were replaced by a new caregiver pilot program launched June 18, 2019.
+Programs that expired were replaced by a new caregiver pilot program that launched on June 18, 2019.

-The new pilot programs have replaced the Caring for Children and Caring for People with High Medical Needs programs.
-The new pilots provide new freedoms to the caregivers.
+The new pilot programs have replaced the Caring for Children and Caring for People with High Medical Needs program.
+The new pilots provide new freedom to the caregivers.

 Caregivers will be allowed to change employers when necessary.
 Caregivers will also be eligible to add accompanying family members to their permanent residency applications.
-That means their spouses or common-law partners will be eligible to apply for open work permits.
+This means their spouse or common-law partners will be eligible to apply for open work permits.

 What are the Different Caregiver Programs for Obtaining Permanent Residency?